iubayb/lambda-google-cookie-scraper/README.md

 ## Deployment

 Deploy these functions to AWS Lambda and expose them via API Gateway.
-Ensure that the IAM role associated with the Lambda functions has the necessary permissions to access DynamoDB, AmazonAPIGateway, AWSCloudFormation, AWSLambda, CloudWatchLogs, IAM, SecretsManager.
+Ensure that the user has the necessary permissions to access DynamoDB, AmazonAPIGateway, AWSCloudFormation, AWSLambda, CloudWatchLogs, IAM, and SecretsManager.